frnrbt/ondorse-home/blog/n26-fined-by-bafin.md

   title: 'BaFin''s €4.25m penalty against N26, what lessons to learn ?'
   description: >-
-    German regulator BaFin publicly announced that it had imposed a €4.25m fine in July 2021 on N26, one of Europe’s most highly valued fintechs, for weak AML controls.
+    German regulator BaFin publicly announced that it had imposed a €4.25m fine in July 2021 on N26 for weak AML controls.
   extra:
     - name: 'og:type'
       value: article